gycheong/rag_by_averaging/README.md

 * Stemming  and  lemmatizing  words  using  NLTK WordNetLemmatizer
 * Removing  emoticons  and  emojis
-* Spelling  out  common  chat  abbreviations  (e.g.   afaik  →  As  far as  I  know)
+* Spelling  out  common  chat  abbreviations  (e.g.,   afaik  →  As  far as  I  know)

 We  deleted  only  4000  comments  (roughly  4%)  in  our  100k  sample